-Let’s start with a question.

 Combining Agile with PRINCE2 has been a perceived need for some time

-I have been Scrum Mastering, coaching and consulting around Agile adoptions in a PRINCE2 environment since 2003 and became PRINCE2 Practitioner accredited in 2009.
+I have been Scrum Mastering, coaching, delivering CSM courses and consulting around Agile adoptions in a PRINCE2 environment since 2003 and became PRINCE2 Practitioner accredited in 2009.
 I have not undertaken the PRINCE2 Agile training or exam but did read the PRINCE2 Agile manual shortly after it was released in 2015.

 In 2007 I founded an Agile interest group in Canberra that met monthly.
 The most popular topic at the time was: How do we get Agile to work in a PRINCE2 environment.
 This was probably not surprising given that PRINCE2 was used on the vast majority of Federal Government projects in Australia’s Federal capital.
 PRINCE2 experts from the city’s leading PRINCE2 training provider spent the first three sessions talking about how PRINCE2 could be blended with Agile.
 The proposition was that some elements could be thought of as brothers and sisters, some parents and some cousins.